 What is Android?

 Android is the operating system that powers more than one billion smartphones and tablets.
-As the Android devices make our life so sweet, each Android version named after a dessert.
+As the Android devices make our lives so sweet, each Android version is named after a dessert.

 All Android Versions – The Android Story

-Android Early Days – Even before the Android Alpha there were few non-commercial versions of Android in works.
+Android Early Days – Even before the Android Alpha, there were few non-commercial versions of Android in the works.
 Besides, these versions were known as 0.5 Android Milestone 3 & 0.5 Android Milestone 5.

 Also, these early models replicated blackberry and are blackberry clones.
-The phones running these Android versions were not touchscreen but had support for Qwerty keyboards like the classic blackberry.
+The phones running these Android versions were not touchscreen but supported Qwerty keyboards like the classic blackberry.
 Meanwhile, the first generation iPhone was unveiled on Jan 9, 2007, by Steve Jobs, which went on sale in the United States on June 29, 2007.

-The first Android version was known as Android Alpha and was released internally by Google somewhere in the year 2007.
+The first Android version was known as Android Alpha and was released internally by Google somewhere in 2007.
 Notably, the first commercial version, Android 1.0, was released in September 2008.